Guingamp forward Nathael Julan dies aged 23 | Goal.com

 Julan began his career with Le Havre, where he spent his first four years as a professional footballer before joining Guingamp in 2018.

-After scoring 23 goals in 52 appearances for Le Havre's second team, the forward made the lead to the senior squad, scoring seven goals in 38 matches to earn a move to Guingamp.
+After scoring 23 goals in 52 appearances for Le Havre's second team, the forward made the leap to the senior squad, scoring seven goals in 38 matches to earn a move to Guingamp.

 He made 10 appearances for the club in Ligue 1 in 2018-19 and a further three in cup competitions before joining Valenciennes on loan for the rest of the season.
 He scored twice in 13 league appearances for Olivier Guegan's side.